aquitania99/sydney-kids-activities/README.md

 ### Why Pydantic?

 Pydantic validates your data automatically.
 If a source returns `"33.8688"` (string) where you declared `latitude: float`, Pydantic converts it.
-If it returns `None` where you need a value, it raises an error immediately — not silently somewhere else later.
+If it returns `None` where you need a value, it raises an error immediately, not silently somewhere else later.

 Think of models as a **contract**: "this is what a Venue must look like."
 Every source produces `Venue` objects.
 The database only accepts `Venue` objects.
 Nothing wrong slips through.

 ### Why `Optional[str] = None`?

 Many fields won't be available from every source.
 OpenTripMap doesn't always have phone numbers.
-NSW CSVs don't have websites. `Optional[str] = None` means "this field can be absent — that's fine."
+NSW CSVs don't have websites. `Optional[str] = None` means "this field can be absent, that's fine."
 Without `Optional`, Pydantic would raise an error for every missing field.

 ### Why a separate `AgeRange` model?

 Age is two values: min and max.
-You could store them as flat columns (`age_min`, `age_max`) — and we do in SQLite — but grouping them in a model makes the Python code more expressive: `venue.age_range.min_age` is clearer than `venue.age_min`.
+You could store them as flat columns (`age_min`, `age_max`), and we do in SQLite, but grouping them in a model makes the Python code more expressive: `venue.age_range.min_age` is clearer than `venue.age_min`.

 ---